Lingering injuries,

 We know that genetics can play an (often small) role in certain chronic pain conditions.
 However, these are predisposing factors - they do not cause the symptom onset.

 Symptom onset occurs when those genes are activated or triggered, generally through fear, anxiety, chronic stress, or injury.
 It's far more likely for the child of a back pain sufferer to have back pain NOT because of genetic predisposition, but because the exposure to a trusted figure with pain conditions predisposes the child to adopt very specific beliefs (e.g. the back is "weak" or certain physical activities are dangerous).
-This conditioning (based on very strong expectations) is 'priming the pump' for pain to occur later in life.

 You had a bad injury years ago - but it may not be why you still have pain TODAY.
 Accidents and injuries occur.
 However, the human body has an incredible ability to heal - from broken bones, ligament tears, etc.